florisla/pingpongladder/README.md

 ===============
 Pingpong Ladder is a small web app to keep track of tabletennis scores in a 'ladder competition'.

-It is built on Python, Flask, sqlite and d3.js.
+It makes use of Python, Flask, SQLAlchemy, Flask-Admin, and d3.js.
+By default, data is stored in a simple sqlite database.

 Features
 ========